onedami/personal-website/content/home/experience.md

   location = "Nigeria"
   date_start = "2014-03-01"
   date_end = "2015-09-01"
-  description = "As a consultant for NLNG, I was part of the team that re-implemented their HCM and ESS/MSS solution and provided post-implementation support."
+  description = """As a consultant for NLNG, I was part of the team that re-implemented their HCM and ESS/MSS solution and provided post implementation support.
  I was involved in:
   * Designing the pay slip template using SMARTFORMS
   * Linking SAP travel management and budgeting using USER EXITS and Business Application Programming Interfaces (BAPIs)